Trending

 Personal Interviews.

-1. John, 35: “I work from home, and my bed has become this multifunctional space where I eat, work, and relax.
-Sleeping on the couch gives me a break from that routine and helps me sleep better.”
+1. John, 35: “I’ve been working from home, and my bed has become so full of different functions—I eat, work, and relax in it.
+Occasionally, sleeping on the sofa gives me a break from that regularity and helps me to sleep better.”

-2. Sarah, 28: “My bed is too soft, and I always wake up with back pain.
-The couch provides better support, so I tend to fall asleep more easily there.”
+2. Sarah, 28: “My bed is much soft for me, and I always wake up with back pain.
+The hard couch, therefore, gives me a better mode of comfort, and thus I easily find myself there.

 Frequently Asked Questions.